whaynes/STCW23/jekyll/assessments/Engine/OICEW-3-1A.md

 ### Condition

-{{ "Given a voltmeter, ammeter, ohmmeter, simple circuit with a power source, and a schematic of the circuit with at least 5 components indicated." | markdownify }}
+Given a voltmeter, ammeter, ohmmeter, simple circuit with a power source, and a schematic of the circuit with at least 5 components indicated.

 ### Performance requirement